Cloud Providers Comparison: Which One Is Right for You

 Hybrid Cloud Platforms

 Cloud providers create hybrid clouds from multiple environments communicating via LAN or WAN, VPN, and APIs.
-Organizations with complex structures with varying needs, including on-premises, cloud presence, and content delivery network requirements, favor a hybrid design.
+Organizations with complex structures and varying needs, including on-premises, cloud presence, and content delivery network requirements, favor a hybrid design.
 IT systems become unified inside the hybrid cloud when apps can move between places.
 Organizations with regulatory requirements often leave legacy applications inside their data center.
 However, organizations can reduce their long-term capital expenditures by moving to a public cloud once their regulated applications become approved to live in the cloud.

 Cloud Computing Costs